-Lawmakers near deal on prison reform, but want Trump backing
+Lawmakers near prison reform deal, but Trump support crucial

+WASHINGTON (AP) — Senators have reached a tentative accord on the first major rewrite of criminal justice sentencing in a generation, but now it’s up to President Donald Trump to decide if it’s worth making a push for the sweeping bipartisan bill during the lame-duck session of Congress.

-WASHINGTON (AP) — Congressional aides and advocacy groups say lawmakers are close to an agreement on legislation designed to boost rehabilitation efforts for federal prisoners and give judges more discretion when sentencing non-violent offenders.
+The package has been a top priority of Trump’s son-in-law, Jared Kushner, and senators presented the ideas to Trump at the White House over the summer.
+Congressional aides and advocacy groups said the lawmakers are close to an agreement on the legislation, which would boost rehabilitation efforts for federal prisoners and give judges more discretion when sentencing non-violent offenders, particularly for drug offenses.

-Aides from both parties say moving ahead depends largely on President Donald Trump.
-A spokeswoman for Democratic Sen. Dick Durbin emphasizes there won’t be an agreement unless Trump endorses it.

-The House approved legislation in May to boost prison rehabilitation efforts.
-Senators are working to include provisions in that bill that would allow thousands of federal prisoners sentenced for crack cocaine offenses before August 2010 the opportunity to petition for a reduced penalty.
+Holly Harris, executive director of Justice Action Network, a lead advocacy group, said “we’re hoping for a full-throated endorsement” from the president.

+“This will be the most significant departure from the failed mandatory minimum policies of the 1990s,” Harris said.
+With support from a bipartisan coalition of senators — and top law enforcement groups — she said it’s “decision-making time.”

 Most Read Nation & World Stories